-He has studied percussion with master drummer Milford Graves and composition with Henry Brant at Bennington College.
+He has studied percussion with his mentor and master drummer Milford Graves and composition with Henry Brant and Vivian Fine at Bennington College in the 70's.
 In his journey to further develop his craft he has traveled to Brazil, Trinidad, Ghana, Israel and Senegal.
 He has produced jazz, spoken word, Native American (Red Thunder Cloud - Songs And Legends Of The Catawba) and award-winning folk (Tom Neilson) and children’s independent recordings (Gary Rosen).

 He performs in many bands including Tony Vacca's World Rhythms, Impulse Ensemble, Simba and Natural History.
 "Sky Mirror" a piece he composed for shakuhachi, string quartet and electric guitar won the Shakuhachi Chamber Music International Prize 2008.
 The Vermont Symphony Orchestra commissioned him for their 2009 Made In Vermont Fall Festival Tour for which he wrote "Odzihozo and the Lake."
 It was performed in 10 venues around Vermont in the fall of 2009.